ERA-2022/PerSeO/README.md

 4> Draw one reports comparitions
 5> Back
 Enter an option: 1
-Enter a previously simulate ID: 8b041a42-8bae-4df9-9f44-b909f84038c9 Enter the file name: amp_imb_0_0
+Enter a previously simulate ID: b2466c28-8fe8-4b71-af6c-fd435b6e5418 Enter the file name: datosS11_1_0.csv
-Enter the magnitude of frequency (for example Hz, KHz, MHz, GHz, among others): GHz
+Enter the magnitude of frequency (for example Hz, KHz, MHz, GHz, among others): MHz

 The process has ended,  verify that the draw graphic is in 'figures' folder in the entered ID folder Press intro to continue...